Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 Patching UI definition files can be tricky.
 To ensure that a failed patch attempt does not corrupt the game it will fail with a forced error and restore the original state of the patched files.

+If any of Lefreut's Enhanced UI variants are installed, then changing options in a running game will be discarded if the game is closed without first returning to the main menu.

 It is recommended to install this mod after Tweaks Anthology and any GUI mods.
 The component "Improved Cheat Menu" should be installed after any content mods to maximize its usefulness.